Sunroom Paint Colors You’ll Love

-- Neutral paint colors are a wise choice when considering painting your sunroom to keep things bright and airy while embracing the natural light and beauty coming from outside.
+- A neutral color scheme is a wise choice when considering painting your sunroom to keep things bright and airy while embracing the natural light and beauty coming from outside.

-- Natural light can really reveal a color’s undertones, so it’s important to test and learn how swatches look within your sunroom before starting your painting project.
+- Natural light will reveal a color’s undertones.
+It’s important to test and learn how swatches look within your sunroom before starting your painting project.

-Sunrooms are an extension of the outside, so a light and peaceful vibe is what most people are looking to achieve through design.
-Using a shade of white for the walls, ceiling and window trim works in a bright and sunny space.
-You can even carry it through to your furniture selection and curtains.
-An airy white curtain made of light fabric will let that beautiful sunlight shine through and not distract from your views.
+Sunrooms are an extension of the outside, so light and peaceful vibes are what most people are looking to achieve when updating.
+Using a shade of light gray, beige or tan for the walls, brings a sense of calm to a bright and sunny space.
+Carry it through to your furniture selection and curtains with an airy neutral-colored curtain made of light fabric.
+This will let the beautiful sunlight shine through without distracting from the outside view.

-White colors are some of Benjamin Moore’s most popular interior paint colors.
-Take a look at Simply White (OC-117), Cloud White (OC-130), Calm (OC-22), Swiss Coffee (OC-45), and Wind’s Breath (OC-24) for some of the best white paint for a sunroom.
-Consider these your white starter pack.
-They suit tranquil, serene environments and are endlessly versatile to build an interior palette with.
-A white color can even reflect the colors of your trees and surrounding foliage as they change with each season.
+They suit tranquil, serene environments and are endlessly versatile to build an interior palette.
+A white paint color will reflect the colors of your trees and surrounding foliage as they change with each season.

 “When a sunroom is painted all white you are adding a fresh and clean look to a room in your home that already receives a lot of light.
 The white walls and ceiling can increase the reflection of light in the space without removing what you really want out of a sunroom– a sunny spot to enjoy your day!” says Lorena Streb, owner of CertaPro Painters® of Baltimore, MD.